GeunhwaJeong/haneul-new/doc/src/explore/wallet-browser.md

 ## Add HANEUL tokens to your Haneul Wallet

 When you first open the wallet, you have no coins in it.
-You can add HANEUL tokens to your wallet through Discord.
+You can add test HANEUL coins to your wallet directly from the wallet interface, or you can use the faucet in Discord.
 You need an active Discord account to access the Haneul channels.

+**To get HANEUL test coins from Haneul Wallet**
+If you have no coins in your wallet, click **Request Devnet HANEUL tokens** to add coins to your wallet.
+You can request coins 5 times every 60 minutes.
+After you request tokens the first time, the button moves to the menu so it doesn't take up space on your wallet interface.

+If you don't yet have coins in your wallet, click the menu in the top-right corner, and then click **Request Devnet HANEUL tokens**.

+**To get HANEUL test coins through Discord**
 1. Click **Coins**.
 1. Click the small clipboard icon next to your address to copy it.
 It's near the top of the wallet and starts with 0x.